WsbTickerBotHandler/WSB-Ticker-Bot/README.md

 * The bot runs every 15 minutes so it will take at most that long to be notified of posts in the 15-minute window since you subscribed

 ## Need some help
-* Currently, the bot gets rate-limited when making posts, so if you can **upvote its comment** below that would help me out a lot.
-I'd like to have the bot post on DD-flaired posts with the tickers it finds in them to help other people find it and use it
+* Currently, the bot gets rate-limited when making posts, so if you can **upvote its comments** that would help a lot.
+I'd like to have the bot post on rising DD-flaired posts with the tickers it finds in them to help other people find it and use it
-* If you find any issues or have a suggestion or feature you'd like to see, send this account a message or open an issue/PR here https://github.com/WsbTickerBotHandler/WSB-Ticker-Bot
+* If you find any issues or have a suggestion or feature you'd like to see, send a message to /u/WSBTickerBotHandler or open an issue/PR here https://github.com/WsbTickerBotHandler/WSB-Ticker-Bot

 ---